-- 5.15.1 Domestic abuse can be a single incident or a pattern of incidents.
-It can also include psychological, physical, sexual, financial or emotional acts of abuse. - 5.15.2 The school recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
+5.15.1 Domestic abuse can be a single incident or a pattern of incidents.
+It can also include psychological, physical, sexual, financial or emotional acts of abuse.

+5.15.2 The school recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
 These all have a detrimental impact on children's health, well-being, development and ability to learn.
-We are part of Operation Encompass, conduct homevisits as necessary and follow-up meetings with families.
+The school is part of a programme called Operation Encompass.
+This allows the police to contact the designated safeguarding lead to inform them of an incident where a child has been in the property where the domestic abuse has taken place.
+This then allows school to check in with the child and ensure that they are supported in school.